-It was so tasty and so filled with tuna that it became our go-to-meal during the day time (we would occasionally vary it with a ham and cheese sub, but we were addicted to the tuna one).
+It was so tasty and had so much tuna that it became our go-to-meal during the day time (we would occasionally vary it with a ham and cheese sub, but the tuna ones were the trips’ MVP)

-Takeaway: Don’t waste your time and money having lunch in restaurants during your time visiting Iceland.
-Just buy something to go in any gas station convenience store and carpe diem!
+Don’t waste your time and money having lunch in restaurants during your time visiting Iceland.
+Just buy something to go in any gas station and carpe diem!

-Add to that the vast amount of majestic waterfalls and a violent sea full of ice, you’ve got yourself a perfect combo of getting wet.
+Add to that the vast amount of majestic waterfalls and a magical sea full of ice, you’ve got yourself a perfect combo for getting soaked.

-Ok, I don’t know about you, but I would love to share a nice bottle of red wine in a cottage at the end of a very cold day of exploring.
+I don’t know about you, but I would love to share a nice bottle of red wine inside my cottage at the end of a cold day out exploring.

-Add to this that Cris and I were celebrating one year of our story, I was really looking forward to a glass of red with some cheese before dinner.
+What’s more, Cris and I were celebrating our one year anniversary, so I was really looking forward to a glass of red with some cheese before dinner.

 However, it seems that they do not sell alcohol in Iceland during the weekends!!!!!!